nghilevi/java-beverage-machine-simulator/README.md

 coffeeMachineSimulator=new CoffeeMachineSimulatorSTART_WORKING_TIME,WORKING_DURATION,MAKE_ONE_COFFEE_TIME);
 ```
 It is assumed that the time to make a cup of coffee is 2.5 minutes.
 This can also be adjusted easily.

+_ The program uses Array List as the data structure to store the queue of engineers object.
+This is due to its efficiency of get and set elements based on its index.
+These add and set perations have been used a lot in the program meanwhiile there is not much add and absolutely no remove operation in the program.

 Other comments/notes/explanations are written inside the program.